 In 1963, the Arizona baseball team appeared in the NCAA National Championship title series.

-In 1976, the Main Library opened, serving as the library system's reference, periodical, and administrative center; most of the main collections are housed here.
+In 1976, the Main Library at the University of Arizona opened.
+It serves as the library system's reference, periodical, and administrative center.

 In 1976, the baseball team captured a national championship title, coached by Jerry Kindall.

-In 1980, a national championship for synchronized swimming was won in the Association of Intercollegiate Athletics for Women.
+In 1980, a national championship for synchronized swimming was won, though this championship was in the Association of Intercollegiate Athletics for Women, and not the NCAA.

 In 1980, the baseball team captured a national championship title, coached by Jerry Kindall.

-In 1981 Doug Towne became Arizona's first NCAA Individual Champion in the sport of Men's Swimming, when he won the 500-yard freestyle at the NCAA championships.
+In 1981, Doug Towne became Arizona's first NCAA Individual Champion in Men's Swimming, winning the 500-yard freestyle at the NCAA championships.

-In 1981, a national championship for synchronized swimming was won in the Association of Intercollegiate Athletics for Women.
+In 1981, a national championship for synchronized swimming was won, though this championship was in the Association of Intercollegiate Athletics for Women, and not the NCAA.

-In 1982, Arizona men became the first team to claim a first-time title since UCLA's win.
+In 1982, Arizona men became the first team to claim a first-time NCAA swimming title since UCLA's win.

 In 1982, football standout Vance Johnson won the NCAA long jump.

-In 1983, Lute Olson was hired as the head coach of the men's basketball team, marking the beginning of a successful era for the program.
+In 1983, Lute Olson was hired as the head coach of the men's basketball team, marking the beginning of one of the nation's most successful programs.

-In 1984, a national championship for synchronized swimming was won in the Association of Intercollegiate Athletics for Women.
+In 1984, a national championship for synchronized swimming was won, though this championship was in the Association of Intercollegiate Athletics for Women, and not the NCAA.

-In 1986, Aaron Ramirez national titles in men's cross country.
+In 1986, Aaron Ramirez won an individual national title in men's cross country at the NCAA.

 In 1986, Wilbur married his longtime wildcat girlfriend, Wilma.